 Unique logistical challenges and lack of precedence can make rare disease trials intimidating.
 Worldwide offers customized insight, deep expertise and novel solutions to get the most out of your efforts.

-Joanna has more than 30 years’ experience in directing global projects in many therapeutic areas across all phases of clinical trials.
-As a key member of Worldwide’s leadership team, her personal aim is to motivate and empower project teams to achieve project goals and surpass customer expectations.
-Her career has focused on managing portfolios of work in the endocrinology and inflammatory therapeutic areas, and she has significant experience in autoimmune diseases, rare disease indications, biosimilars, and rheumatology.
+Joanna Reeder, Vice President of Project Management in the General Medicine Franchise for Worldwide Clinical Trials, has more than 30 years’ experience in directing global projects in many therapeutic areas across all phases of clinical trials.
+As a key member of Worldwide’s leadership team, her personal aim is to motivate and empower project teams to achieve project goals and satisfy, if not exceed, customers’ expectations.

 Our expertise in biomarker development and custom-validated clinical assessments takes the guess work out of selecting the proper endpoints for your clinical trial.